MohammadMaftoun/Generative-AI-in-Healthcare/README.md

     Bias Mitigation: Use diverse training datasets and collaborate with ethicists to ensure fairness.
     Regulatory Compliance: Stay updated on healthcare regulations and ensure compliance in all AI-related activities.
     Validation and Testing: Conduct rigorous validation and testing to ensure the reliability and safety of AI tools.
-    Collaboration with Healthcare Professionals: Engage with healthcare providers to ensure AI tools meet their needs and are designed with user feedback.
+    Collaboration with Healthcare Professionals: Engage with healthcare providers to ensure AI tools are designed with user feedback and meet their needs.

 # Contributing